mangeshdhok12/book-backend/README.md

 View a list of books: Displays all books in the database with their title, author, and description.

+User can see the book list in two forms.
+One is in table form and other one in Cards form.

+User can select which view is convenient to the user.

 Add a new book: Allows users to submit a form to add a new book (title, author, and description).

 Edit the existing record: Users can edit their own records which they earlier registered.